 Infections disease specialist Tricia Bravo, MD, points out that most of us have encountered COVID-19 by now, whether from an infection or being around someone who was sick.
 The virus that went global in 2020 is still very much with us thanks to its many variants, so more treatments and ongoing research are still needed.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Gordon shares the latest updates on COVID-19 treatments.
-But he emphasizes that even with these additional medications for COVID-19, prevention (looking at you, vaccines and boosters) is still our best weapon in this pandemic.
+Dr. Bravo shares the latest updates on COVID-19 treatments.
+But she emphasizes that even with these additional medications for COVID-19, prevention (looking at you, vaccines and boosters) is still our best defense against disease.

 About 80% of people who get sick with COVID-19 have a mild illness and can recover on their own.
 But even if your illness is “mild,” you can still feel pretty miserable.
-If this is you, here’s what to do for COVID-19 treatment at home.
+If this is you, here’s how to treat COVID-19 symptoms at home.

 Stay home while you’re having symptoms, take it easy and drink plenty of fluids.
 Water is always the top choice for staying hydrated.

 You may be wondering what medicine you can take for COVID-19.
 Start with your regular over-the-counter medicines like acetaminophen (Tylenol®) to ease headaches and body pain.
 These meds can also help lower a fever.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil® and Motrin®) can be taken instead if your symptoms don’t improve with acetaminophen.

 If you’re not improving or you’re getting worse, Dr. Bravo advises keeping a close watch on symptoms.
 While rare, other illnesses can develop even with a mild case of COVID-19.